freedomofpress/securedrop/docs/generate_securedrop_application_key.rst

 documents or notes from the *Secure Viewing Station* to the journalist's work computer on the corporate network.
 To do this, the journalists should re-encrypt them with their own keys.
-If a journalist does not already have a personal GPG key, he or she can follow the same steps above to create one.
+If a journalist does not already have a personal GPG key, they can follow the same steps above to create one.
 The journalist should store the private key somewhere safe; the public key should be stored on the *Secure Viewing Station*.